arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 ***The speed results could be affected by your Ethernet cable quality or your PC Ethernet card.***

-#### Using a Portenta H7 (Arduino)
+#### Using Arduino IDE

-To test the Ethernet connection using a Portenta H7 we are going to use an example sketch that will retrieve your City information from the internet and show it through the Serial Monitor.
+To test the Ethernet connection using a __Portenta H7__ we are going to use an example sketch that will retrieve your City information from the internet and show it through the Serial Monitor.

 ```arduino
 /**